riboviz/riboviz/docs/user/run-on-Eddie.md

 It may be helpful to test this functionality with a smaller download file, e.g. [SRR014376](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR014376) from Ingolia 2009.

 Alternatively, it is possible to download `.fastq.gz` format files of SRA data from the European Nucleotide Archive, but we have not tested the speed.
-For example, from Ingolia 2009 [ftp link to SRR014376.fastq.gz](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR014/SRR014376/SRR014376.fastq.gz).
+For example, from Ingolia 2009 again, [ftp link to SRR014376.fastq.gz](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR014/SRR014376/SRR014376.fastq.gz).

 ### Create `qsub` script